LBMC/RAPToR/README.md

 You may need to install the `GEOquery` and `limma` packages separately as they are not on CRAN (see [Bioconductor website](https://bioconductor.org/packages/)).
-If you already have the `BiocManager` package, this can be done with
+This can be done with
 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")